-Every time you visit the GSC you are supporting wildlife conservation.
+Every time you visit the GSC, you are supporting wildlife conservation.
 Twenty-five cents of each admission ticket is allocated to conservation efforts.
 Upon entry, you will receive a token that allows you to cast a vote for 1 of 3 conservation projects.
-Projects currently include:
+See below for current projects.

 The Greensboro Science Center is a proud partner of the Monterey Bay Aquarium's Seafood Watch® program to help consumers and businesses make ocean-friendly seafood choices.